AgoraIO/Agora-Chat-API-Examples/Chat-iOS/README.md

 2.FetchServerMessage,show you how to fetch historical messages form sever.

-3.ImportMessage,show you how to import a sendbird message.
+3.ImportMessage,show you how to import a chat message.

 4.SendAudioMessage,show you how to send a audio message.